aaron1729/sleep-stories/README.md

 [^1]: note to self: this must be _manually_ copied from the notability folder in dropbox. (unfortunately (though very believably), it doesn't work to just put an alias in the git folder.)

-[^2]: actually, we do want to allow chatGPT to _occasionally_ use an "overused word". so, for each overused word, we choose either 0 or 1 and then allow that many instances to remain in the story. (for replicability, this is done by hashing the filename of the unedited story down to a binary number, and then running through its digits and assigning those. (this gives 256 bits, so in practice we should never run out -- but if we did, we could just rotate back through.)) to keep things simple, we just take this number as a counter and decrement it each time we encounter the word, and then require it to be removed when the counter is 0. of course, we search e.g. for `"tapestr"` case-insensitively, so that we catch both plural instances as well as instances at the beginning of a sentence. and if a single chunk ever has two or more instances of e.g. `"tapestr"`, then we just tell it to edit them _all_ out but keep the counter unchanged.
+[^2]: actually, we do want to allow chatGPT to _occasionally_ use an "overused word" (such as `"tapestry"`). so, for each overused word, we assign either 0 or 1 and then allow that many instances to remain in the story. for replicability, this assignment is done by hashing the filename of the unedited story down to a binary number, and then running through its digits and assigning those. (this gives 256 bits, so in practice we should never run out -- but if we did, we could just rotate back through.) to keep things simple, we just take this number as a counter and decrement it each time we encounter the overused word, and then require it to be removed when the counter is 0. of course, we search e.g. for `"tapestr"` case-insensitively, so that we catch both plural instances as well as instances at the beginning of a sentence. and if a single chunk ever has two or more instances of e.g. `"tapestr"`, then we just tell it to edit them _all_ out but keep the counter unchanged.